GDbateaux/Cartomancien-virtuel/USER_GUIDE.md

 - Check that data/tarot_data/ contains relevant .txt files with the information you expect.
 - Check that the Chroma index exists and was built successfully in data/chroma_tarot/.
-- Try retrieving more context by increasing n_results in TarotQuestions(..., n_results=4) to 6 or 8.
+- If you run the project from source, try retrieving more context by increasing n_results in TarotQuestions(..., n_results=4) to 6 or 8.

 ### Ollama errors (model not found / connection refused)
 - Check Ollama is installed and running: